 - By using the revaluation station.
 Students should place their finger on the scanner to display the current cash balance.

 - When food is served, the new cash balance will be shown on the remote display

 If we pay for a set number of meals, will it be used in one day?
 No, a daily spend limit of £10.00 will be set for all pupils and no food above that limit can be bought.
 On request, an individual student limit of your choice could also be set, to include a school dinner and break time snacks.

 What about students entitled to a 'free school meal'?The system works exactly the same for all students whether they pay or have a free school meal.
-The amount allocated for the free school meal will be entered into the system by the software daily.
+The amount allocated for the free school meal will be entered into the system ready for the lunchtime service.
 The system will then allow on a daily basis the required cash amount for each individual student to be allocated to their current cash balance.
 However, any underspend or missed dinner will be identified by the system and will not be added to the next day’s balance.
 The student can also add extra cash on to his or her balance in the system by using the revaluation station, to enable a greater daily spend on the school dinner than allocated by their free meal allowance.
 There will be no queuing to be issued with a ‘free meal’ ticket.

 What is meant by dietary control?